dmrzl/dragons-dogma-2/NG+ Account Grinding Guide.md

 - Good daggers (I bought the ones from dragonforged in post-game)
 - Optionally helm and/or scarf (get the rest and then check your weight - you want to stay light)
 - 30-40 Healing Roborant since you never know what happens (Mincemeat roborant is what I use)
-- A full stack (99) of Harpsud Roborant since you constantly want to fill your stamina bar
+- A full stack (99) of Harspud Roborant since you constantly want to fill your stamina bar
 - (for any levitation strat) A lightwheight staff
 - (for unending arrow strat) A lightwheight bow
 - 1 unending arrow to end your last setup game